FCC Battery Backup DisclosureNeed a Battery Backup? Signup Now!

 Available Backup Power Options

 Home Telecom offers new batteries for purchase by its telephone customers for $25.00 for an eMTA battery or $50.00 for an Optical Network Terminal (ONT) battery.
 There may be an additional fee for the installation of the battery.
+Batteries are rated to last for at least 8 hours in idle mode, when the battery is new.
+Up to 3 batteries may be purchased to provide 24 hour back-up.
 Please contact Home Telecom at 800-577-2799 for more information or to order a battery.

 If within the first 12 months after you receive a battery purchased from Home Telecom, you notify Home Telecom that the battery is not working properly, Home Telecom will install a replacement battery at no additional cost to you.Need a Battery Backup?
 Signup Now!